mikhel1984/luaproc/README.md

 libraries (io, os, table, string, math, debug, coroutine and utf8) are pre-registered and can be loaded with a call to the standard Lua function `require`.

+When additional arguments are defined, the process executes function _f(arg1, arg2,...)_.
+The types of arguments are the same as in 'send/receive' functions.

 **`luaproc.setnumworkers( int number_of_workers )`**